UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Related Work

-Program-of-Thought prompting~\cite{chen2022program}: PoT generates programs as the intermediate steps and integrates external tools like a Python interpreter for precise calculations, as well as other prompting methods~\cite{wang2023plan, gao2023pal}.

-Our Reasoning-Coding of Thoughts (RCoT) method stands out by dividing reasoning into two steps: reasoning and implementing based on reasoning.
+Our RCoT method stands out by dividing reasoning into two steps: reasoning and implementing based on reasoning.
 This segmentation provides deeper insights into LLM reasoning abilities.
-Coding reduces errors from limited computational skills and evaluates solutions for better success and efficiency.
-The advantages can be summarized as follows:

-$\bullet$ \textbf{Code Output Evaluation} We require LLMs to output code, focusing on reasoning rather than direct answers, to better reflect their reasoning skills.

-$\bullet$ \textbf{Observation of Reasoning Process} By mandating code implementation, we can observe and validate the LLM's reasoning process, not just the final answer.
+The advantages can be summarized as follows.
+(1) Enhanced Reasoning.
+Emphasizing reasoning allows large models to focus more on improving the quality of reasoning, thereby delivering higher-quality and more efficient solutions.
+(2) Modularity.
+By separating reasoning from implementation, the influence of coding on reasoning can be eliminated, providing a new paradigm for evaluating the reasoning ability through the code generated by the model.